merhi-odg/german_credit_model_evaluator/README.md

-# german_credit_bias_monitor
+# german_credit_model_evaluator

-A Bias monitor to be used with the scoring model german_credit_python https://github.com/merhi-odg/german_credit_python
+A model performance evaluator to be used with the scoring model german_credit_python https://github.com/merhi-odg/german_credit_python

 Set the following asset roles for german_credit_python:
  - df_baseline_scored.json: Training Data